emard/zleveler/README.md

 Surface sampling: Move the nozzle accross the hotbed and count how many papers can be inserted between the nozle and hotbed.

-A 2D interpolation method is used which is adaptive so the calibration points can be randomly sampled.
+A 2D interpolation method "RBF" is used which is adaptive so the calibration points can be randomly sampled.
 You dont neccessary need to sample e.g. complete 5x5 grid over the hotbed.